tean-lai/chess/README.md

 # chess
 Basic chess engine in Python.
+Once again, this was made for an assignment in AP Computer Science Principles.